 The Backstory Podcast is a fascinating series of talks about the arrival of the first Africans on the Virginia coast, and how they became an essential tool to secure the British settlements.
 Along with essays from the 1619 Project, they are powerful digital learning tools for older students.

-History, Race & Enslaved Peoples
+Virtual Field Trips About History, Race & Enslaved Peoples

 Older kids and adults who want to dive deeper into American history should visit the New York Historical Society Museum & Library.
 Their acclaimed public programs, typically studded with history celebrites such as Julian Fellowes (creator of “Downton Abbey”) and Gen. David H. Petraeus (retired Army and former director of the CIA) are continuing on Zoom, some as one-off scheduled events; others recorded and available to stream at your convenience.
 Some programs are free and others require membership.

 Experience Plimouth Plantation virtually and see what life was like for the Pilgrims who settled here and the Native American Wampanoag tribe without whom they wouldn’t have survived.
 The Plantation’s [email protected] virtual history lessons include coloring pages for children and an Interwoven podcast series.

 From Pilgrims to Revolutionaries and Colonists in the Golden Triangle

 The density of major historical sites in southern Virginia has given the Williamsburg region the nickname Golden Triangle.
 In real life, it’s easy to see the three major sites – and fit in a trip to the Busch Gardens Williamsburg theme park – in just a few days.
 Historically, using some of the many virtual history lessons, you’ll time travel through centuries.

 Join virtual field trips and tours, camps, learning experiences, lecture series and demonstrations being developed for the Jamestown Settlement, the earliest English encampment.